 It’s hard to explain why, it’s just a rewarding experience to get your hands dirty, sweat a little, and eventually get to enjoy the (literal) fruits of your labor.

 On top of that, growing your own cannabis can be a money saver in the long run.
-Of course, you’ll need a little bit of “seed” money to get you started (Seedsman is great place to buy premium strain seeds), even if you’re only growing a small number of plants.
+Of course, you’ll need a little bit of “seed” money to get you started, even if you’re only growing a small number of plants you need seeds to start with (unless you have a friend that can provide a clone which will save you some time).

-You should also expect to use more electricity and water when growing cannabis, so those monthly bills will become a little more expensive.
+You should also expect to use more electricity and water when growing cannabis, so those monthly bills will become a little more expensive too but in the end the cost saving swill be worth it with a full harvest.
+For indoor grows you can expect 3-5 ounces of flower and if outdoors, in the right conditions, this could be up to 15 ounces!

 If you start growing cannabis at home, you can also say goodbye to the days of being left empty-handed.
 It shouldn’t take too much time to figure out how much you need to grow to meet your personal demands, especially if you have a favorite strand.